PatrickErickson4/FullyModularNumpyArtificialNeuralNetwork/README.md

       - **train**: trains the model based on the input train and test data. here you can specify hyperparameters.
       - **test**: returns the loss and dataset of classified labels.
       - **adjustBatches**: manually adjust batch sizes for entire neural network.
+      - **Input Dropout**: Can be specified in model initialization. drops some percentage of input features for more robust training
+      - **Dropout**: Implemented a per-layer dropout

-**NOTE:** Features are subject to change, as this is a work in progress.
-Dropout and ease of use updates will be posted here.
+**NOTE:** Features are subject to change.
+More explicit docstrings will be added later.

 ## Dataset
 ---